msu-cse-outreach/technovation-book/_sources/7-Spotlights/spotlight9.rst

 From here, Chillisauce was born.
 Chillisauce is an UK event agencey that provides a unique itinerary to help users book events!
 Baddiley built this website and never once thought it would blow up this big!

+Think about the questions below:

+1. When did you learn about coding?
+2. When did you know you wanted to code?
+3. What parts of your life do you think could be improved with code?

 .. image:: img/JamesBaddiley.png
     :width: 300px